-Transportation between the member's place of residence and the employment site is included as a component of supported employment services when there is no other resource for transportation available.

-The service provider must maintain the following documents to demonstrate compliance and delivery of this service any job development plan or transition plan for job supports, remuneration statement (paycheck stub) and member's work schedule.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Must be documented in the PCSP.

-Service Delivery Method (check each that applies):

-Participant-directed as specified in Appendix E
+supported employment services when there is no other resource for transportation available.
+The service provider must maintain the following documents to demonstrate compliance and delivery of this serviceany job development plan or transition plan for job supports, remuneration statement (paycheck stub) and member's work schedule.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: Must be documented in the PCSP.
+Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E ⊠ Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person ⊠ Relative Legal Guardian Provider Specifications: Provider Category Home and Community Based Services Provider for Persons with Developmental Disabilities and Agency Behavioral Health Diagnoses Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Statutory Service Service Name: Supported Employment Provider Category: Agency Provider Type: Home and Community Based Services Provider for Persons with Developmental Disabilities and Behavioral Health Diagnoses Provider Qualifications License (specify): Certificate (specify): Other Standard (specify):

-Provider managed

-Specify whether the service may be provided by (check each that applies):

-Legally Responsible Person

-⊠ Relative

-Legal Guardian

-Provider Specifications:

-Provider Category Provider Type Title

-Agency Home and Community Based Services Provider for Persons with Developmental Disabilities and Behavioral Support NeedsHealth Diagnoses

-Denavioral Support Needs Fleath Diagnoses

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Statutory Service Service Name: Supported Employment

-Provider Category:

-Agency

-Provider Type:

-Home and Community Based Services Provider for Persons with Developmental Disabilities and Behavioral Support Needs Health Diagnoses

-Provider Qualifications

-License (specify):

-Certificate (specify):

-Certification as DDS CES Waiver Provider by DHS is required.
-Certification as a Community and

-Employment Supports provider or a Community Support System Provider (CSSP) by DHS is required.